 Grace added that the money which he previously managed always came from close associates, friends and relatives and that his key goal is to protect performance by keeping the size of the fund small.

-Grace founded Goldsky Investments in 2011 and up to 2015 traded all types of assets for private and corporate clients.
+Grace founded Goldsky in 2011 and up to 2015 traded all types of assets for private and corporate clients.

 For 12 years, he traded solely for himself under a proprietary account at the Sydney futures exchange, and in the process developed his own personal trading strategy.

 When he decided to just focus on trading his accounts, his friends soon asked him whether he could also manage their money.
 “There was really no plan to launch the hedge fund but I just loved the independence of doing things on my own and enjoyed trading,” he said.

 The Goldsky strategy is relatively conservative running gross exposure of 150% at most and the fund is almost always 90% invested in the markets while holding the balance of 10% in cash.

 To give back to his community, Grace together his wife Janey recently established the Sleep Safe Sleep Sweet (SSSS) Foundation for homeless youths in Australia with Goldsky contributing $100,000 and pledging 25% of all future management fees to the venture.